Kevin Bohrer is a Member of the Board of Directors of the Emerging Markets Investors Alliance.

 Earlier in his career, Kevin spent ten years in Africa, including five years in Kenya with the U.S. Agency for International Development, promoting more open access to information, vibrant civic engagement, and robust civil society organizations.
 Kevin began working with citizen groups in developing countries while serving in Mauritania as a community agricultural extension agent with Peace Corps.
 He then went on to conduct field research in Guinea, including studies on community-based natural resource management practices and refugee survival strategies.

-Kevin earned both doctorate and master’s degrees in cultural anthropology from the University of Wisconsin, Madison.
-He also holds a bachelor’s in foreign service from Georgetown University.
+Kevin earned both a Ph.D. and an M.A. in cultural anthropology from the University of Wisconsin, Madison.
+He also holds a B.Sc. in foreign service from Georgetown University.